unicode-org/message-format-wg/spec/formatting.md

 #### Example 3

 A more-complex example is the matching found in selection APIs such as ICU's `PluralFormat`.
-Suppose that this API is represented by the function `:plural`.
+Suppose that this API is represented here by the function `:plural`.
 This `:plural` function can match a given numeric value to a specific number _literal_ and **_also_** to a plural category (`zero`, `one`, `two`, `few`, `many`, `other`) according to locale rules defined in CLDR.